May is National Mobility Awareness Month or Mobility Month!

 For so many people, mobility means freedom and greater independence—enabling community access, new opportunities, better health, travel and connections, recreation, exercise, communication, work opportunities, daily life satisfaction, and more.

-For our nonprofit, Mobility Awareness Month is the time to help improve understanding of why mobility matters while highlighting how fundraising can help place mobility-enhancing equipment and services within reach.
+For our nonprofit, Mobility Awareness Month is a time to help improve understanding of why mobility matters while highlighting how fundraising can help place mobility-enhancing equipment and services within reach.

-Subscribe to this Latest blog so you can receive an email when we post a new Mobility Matters interview.
+Click the button below to read some of our favorite stories about why mobility matters, and subscribe to this Latest blog so you can receive an email when we post a new transplant interview this year.

 The Financial Burden of Mobility

-Here are just a few examples of mobility costs that are often not fully covered by insurance:
+Here are just a few examples of mobility costs that are often not covered by insurance:

 - Exercise-based rehabilitation and other therapies